Snaacky/thewiki/docs/guides/htpc.md

 +++ Dedicated

 A dGPU is a dedicated piece of hardware which will be used to handle video decoding.
-Cards in this category are usually from *AMD* or *NVIDIA*.
+Cards in this category are usually from AMD or NVIDIA.

 You may want to consider a dGPU if: